beta-tester/RPi-GPS-PPS-StratumOne/README.md

 (see note2)

 - **PSM0**, is coming from the gpsd service via shared memory and is a combination of PPS0+NMEA, but handled by gpsd service.<br />
-it has a similar accuracy than the PPS0 directly.
+it has a similar accuracy as the PPS0 directly, but does not require the specific requirements as noted under note 2, because gpsd knows how the relationship of this.<br />
+it is very accurate and does not need manual calibration. that's why it is selected by me as prefered refclock in `10-refclocks-pps0.conf`.

 - **PST0**, is used by gpsd socket to provide PPS0+NMEA information.<br />
 it has the same accuracy as PSM0 because they have the same time source.